 Mask Guidelines and Hospital COVID-19 Changes

 The COVID-19 pandemic has changed how we work, live and operate.
-At The University of Kansas Health System, we keep you, our visitors and our staff safe, we've added new protocols to our current safety measures to prevent the spread of COVID-19.
+At The University of Kansas Health System, we keep you, our visitors and our staff informed on our current safety measures to prevent the spread of COVID-19.

 On this page, you can learn about our visitor guidelines, mask policy and service changes due to COVID-19.
-Check back frequently to stay up-to-date on any coronavirus safety measures.
+Check back frequently for the latest updates on any coronavirus safety measures.